 This position sees everything in terms of laws to be obeyed, with Jesus Christ providing the perfect example of obedience and the Holy Spirit providing the power to obey the laws.
 It inevitably leads to legalism because it focuses on law rather than on Christ.

-The extreme opposite of this view is that Christians are under "grace," and therefore all law is abolished.
-However, this view leads to antinomianism (Romans 3:8), which Paul strongly rejected.
-Rather, he upheld the law (Romans 3:31) and made it clear that being under "grace" was not license to sin (Romans 6:15–23).
+The opposite of this view is that Christians are under “grace,” and therefore all law is abolished.
+However, this leads to antinomianism (Romans 3:8), which Paul strongly rejected.
+Rather, he upheld the law (Romans 3:31) and made it clear that being under grace was not permission to sin (Romans 6:15–23).

-The alternative to both these extremes is that under the terms of the new covenant a Christian’s relationship to Old Testament law is transformedrather than intensified or abolished.
+The alternative to these extremes is that under the terms of the new covenant, a Christian’s relationship to Old Testament law is transformed rather than intensified or abolished.
 This is brought out in Romans 6 and 7.
-Paul explains that Christians "are not under law, but under grace" (6:14) and that they "died to the law through the body of Christ" (7:4).
+Paul explains that Christians “are not under law, but under grace” (6:14) and that they “died to the law through the body of Christ” (7:4).
 He writes,

 By dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.
 (7:6)

 This is elaborated in 2 Corinthians 3, where Paul contrasts the administrations of the old and new covenants:

 He [God] has made us competent as ministers of a new covenant — not of the letter but of the Spirit; for the letter kills, but the Spirit gives life. (verse 6)